sumeshkp18/100-days-of-code/log.md

 **Today's Progress**: Setting up Project environment.

-**Thoughts:** I was bit diffuclt for me to set up the android studio in my machine.
-But I tried the Exxpo it worked well
+**Thoughts:** It was bit difficult for me to set up the android studio in my machine.
+But I tried the Exxpo it worked well!!

 **Link to work:**
 1. [expo](https://expo.io/)